 Information Technology Services

-Staff members in the Information Technology Services (ITS) are responsible for the maintenance and operation of computer resources, including GroupWise email, campus networking, the academic computer labs, and the administrative computer system, as well as responsible for the college's voice over Internet protocol (VOIP) telephone services.
+Information Technology Services (ITS) is responsible for the maintenance and operation of computer resources, including email, telephone, campus networking, the academic computer labs, and the administrative computer system.

 Employees needing ITS services should contact the ITS Help Desk by calling extension 6111 or completing a Computer Work Order Request to the department.
 See also Computer Software and Appropriate Use of Computing Resources.